 - White Collar Crime Defense

-Criminal Tax – Fraud & Evasion
+Offshore Tax Fraud & Evasion

 Why?
 Because under new foreign account reporting laws and regulations (FATCA), it is much easier to get caught in the US government’s web, which is designed to catch, investigate and prosecute U.S. Taxpayers (U.S. Citizens, Legal Permanent Residents, Foreign Nationals Subject to U.S. Tax)

 In addition, the United States has already identified upwards of 140+ foreign financial institutions that have been known to assist taxpayers with committing tax fraud.
 If you happen to bank or maintain accounts with any of these institutions (aka “Bad Banks”) and have unreported accounts, it is in your best interest to contact an experienced offshore tax attorney to assist you with getting into compliance before it is too late.

-What are your options?
+What are Your Options?

 If you have already been contacted by the Department of Justice, Department of Treasury, or the Internal Revenue Service, it is absolutely crucial that you do not speak with them directly.

 Does the IRS Prosecute U.S. Taxpayers?